 This easy-to-read, illustrated booklet summarizes the 32nd Surgeon General’s Report on Smoking and Health, released in January 2014, the 50th anniversary of the first Report.
 The booklet discusses, in plain language:

-- and ways to reduce smoking and its resulting health and financial impact.
+and ways to reduce smoking and its resulting health and financial impacts.

 It is designed to give concerned adults information to help them make choices that will improve their own health and the health of their children, their families, and their communities.